GDDavies/PhotoBooth/README.md

 ##  Approach

-This is a basic MVP which has the requested functionality:
+This is a basic MVP which has the following functionality:

 * Take and name a photo
 * View all previously taken photos along with their names and date/time taken